 SI 2009/273, Part 4

-If the taxpayer has won his appeal at the First-tier Tribunal, HMRC has the same options; it too can ask for corrections, set-aside, and / or permission to appeal.
+If HMRC loses the appeal, it has the same options; it too can ask for corrections, set-aside, and / or permission to appeal.

 All the options (except corrections) have costs implications for the taxpayer.
 These are discussed at the end of this guidance note.